api2cart/ruby-sdk/docs/AttributeApi.md

 opts = {
   start: 0, # Integer | This parameter sets the number from which you want to get entities
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
-  type: 'text', # String | Defines attribute's type
   attribute_ids: '1,2,3', # String | Filter attributes by ids
   attribute_set_id: '4', # String | Filter items by attribute set id
   store_id: '1', # String | Store Id
   lang_id: '3', # String | Retrieves attributes on specified language id
+  type: 'text', # String | Defines attribute's type
+  visible: true, # Boolean | Filter items by visibility status
+  required: true, # Boolean | Defines if the option is required
+  system: false, # Boolean | True if attribute is system
+  response_fields: '{return_code,return_message,pagination,result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   params: 'id,name', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'id,name', # String | Set this parameter in order to choose which entity fields you want to ignore.
+  exclude: 'id,name' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  response_fields: '{return_code,return_message,pagination,result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  visible: true, # Boolean | Filter items by visibility status
-  required: true, # Boolean | Defines if the option is required
-  system: false # Boolean | True if attribute is system }
+}

 begin